throwaway-ynb0cJk/epidemic-modeling/README.md

 epidemic-modeling
 =================

-low quality spreadsheets for visualizing epidemic in West Africa, based on WHO data
+low quality spreadsheet for visualizing epidemic in West Africa, based on WHO data

+made this for a reddit comment

 ![a chart](https://raw.githubusercontent.com/throwaway-ynb0cJk/epidemic-modeling/master/sample-chart.png)